karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 > **Just show me the code!**
 > As always, if you don’t care about the post I have uploaded the source code on my [Github](https://github.com/karlospn/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit).

-A couple of months ago, I wrote a post about how to build a Q&A app capable of answering questions related to your private documents using OpenAI GPT-4.
+A few months ago, I wrote a post about how to build a Q&A app capable of answering questions related to your private documents using OpenAI GPT-4.
 You can read it, in [here](https://www.mytechramblings.com/posts/building-qa-app-with-openai-pinecone-and-streamlit/).

 To build it, I used the following services:
 -  ``Azure OpenAI GPT-4``